 Walking along the lake shore affords you beautiful views of the blue-green water.

 In season, you’ll see fields of wildflowers on the side of the path.
 It’s the perfect way to enjoy the tranquility of Lake Bohinj!

 #4 Get out on to the lake!

 Enjoying the beauty of Lake Bohinj from the water is an absolute must.

 Stand-up paddle-boarding, renting a canoe or kayak, or even sailing, are all fun options from which to choose.

 Canoe or kayak rentals are available both at Ribčev Laz and at Ukanc, although we saw sailboats only near the Zlatorog statue at Ribčev Laz.
 Visit the Tourist Info Center for more information.

 There’s also a tourist boat service between Ribčev Laz and Ukanc, so that’s another option for enjoying the beauty of Lake Bohinj from the water.

-The boat service runs several times a day in season.
+The boat service runs several times a day in season, and features commentary.
 You can get the schedule at the Tourist Info Center or at the boat dock at Ribčev Laz.